 BusinessBlocks created an ebook lead magnet for the awareness stage of their buyer’s journey.
 Since prospects are likely just beginning to search for small business tips at this stage, the ebook gated behind a 3-field form is ideal:

 Once prospects have found a few brands that could potentially solve their problem, they begin to evaluate the best fit.
-Here, marketers attempt to qualify prospects even more by requesting additional details beyond and email address.
+Here, marketers attempt to qualify prospects even more by requesting additional details beyond name and email address.

 In the consideration stage, these are: